BarbyKelly/quizproject/README.md

 - Ensure that links open in a new tab, to keep Estonia Quiz page open
 - Player can enter a Username before starting Quiz
 - Top scores displayed
+- Different scores for different Quiz Levels
+- Option to listen to the question and answers

 [Back to top](#contents)